khiav223577/case_register/README.md

 ### Isolate methods

-Let you have an api that allow the frontend to pass params to determetine which information it wants.
+Let you have an api that allows the frontend to pass params to determetine which information it wants.

 Since you have to use `send` to call the methods in user model dynamically, it will cause security issues if you do not use a whitelist to limit the methods it can access.